jpmessaging/OutlookTrace/Readme.md

     Note: When "Dump" is included in Component parameter, you will be prompted with `Hit enter to save a process dump of Outlook.
 To quit, enter q:`.
 Hit enter key to save a dump file.
 For a hang issue, repeat the process to collect 3 dump files, with interval of about 30 seconds between saves.
 When finished, hit `q`.

-    Note: When "Fiddler" is included in Component parameter, a dialog box [FiddlerCap Web Recorder] appears.
+    Note: When "Fiddler" is included in Component parameter, a dialog box [FiddlerCap Web Recorder] will appear.
 Use the following instructions to start capture, and then reproduce the issue.

     <details>
         <summary>How to start Fiddler capture</summary>